CENSIS launches Scottish IoT business support package

 Getting started with IoT

-The CENSIS guides will help businesses to understand IoT and cybersecurity, aiming to lower some of the perceived barriers to entry.
-Read the ‘Getting started with IoT’ brochure.
+This guide will help businesses to understand IoT, aiming to lower some of the perceived barriers to entry.

 IoT development kit